 But alongside these opportunities, pupils in schools that might be considered “rural”, are also able to access galleries and theatres in a regional town or city, and visits from academics and other external speakers are more common than many might expect.
 In the communication age, pupils are intimately connected to the wider world and teaching is becoming more location-neutral; classrooms are now being transformed by technological innovation, and digital learning is becoming a central tenet of a modern curriculum.

-Many independent schools traditionally associated with a rural education are already embracing both globalism and urbanism by opening up campuses in major cities across the world, as Mount Kelly has done in Hong Kong.
+Many independent schools traditionally associated with a rural education are already embracing both globalism and urbanism by opening up campuses in major cities across the world.
 These international endeavours are not only designed to raise capital to support bursaries, but also allow our UK pupils to build connections with other Mount Kelleians across the globe.
 This allows children schooled on the western edge of Dartmoor to enjoy the benefits of the countryside whilst also having their minds opened to the abundant opportunities on offer on the global stage.

 It is, therefore, too simple to look at this as a town versus country debate; all schools should expose their pupils to the privileges of both.
 Good rural schools allow pupils to grow, explore and develop in the space, beauty and richness of the natural environment, whilst still preparing them to operate successfully in the modern and more urban global environment.